HPE Powers Up The Machine Architecture

 HPE has a deep R&D collaboration with Western Digital to develop next generation memory technologies and architecture.
 However, The Machine is flexible.
 For example, HPE might decide to outfit global memory with non-volatile DIMM (NVDIMM) and workload processor memory with standard RDIMMs for faster local processing.

-In the photo below, HPE showed off an Intel Optane NVDIMM in The Machine.
-(Intel is selling its 3D XPoint non-volatile memory technology under the Optane brand name.)
+In the photo below, HPE showed off an engineering sample of an NVDIMM based on Micron non-volatile memory chips using a standard DDR4 memory bus, so it can be used in The Machine.
+(Intel will sell its 3D XPoint non-volatile memory technology developed jointly with Micron under the Optane brand name.)
 While HPE is simulating non-volatile memory systems today simply by not turning the systems off, HPE Labs will consider switching The Machine over to Optane DIMMs when production quantities of are available on the market.
 However, using Optane DIMMs will also be predicated on either Intel offering DDR4-compatible Optane DIMMs or Intel opening the Optane interface specifications to third parties.
 Using Optane NVDIMMs, all the memory capacities mentioned above will still apply to The Machine’s R&D testbed, but it will be a completely non-volatile memory system.

 The Network Backplane